 How to Change the Regional Format in Windows 11

-You change the regional format in Windows 11 to adjust how dates, times, currencies, and numbers appear, aligning them with your local conventions.
+The regional format in Windows 11 controls how dates, times, currencies, and numbers show up on your computer.

 You can change the regional format in Windows 11 through Settings or Control Panel to adjust how dates, times, and numbers display.
 Open Settings, go to Time & language, then Language & region, and select your desired format from the Regional format drop-down.
 Alternatively, open Control Panel, click Region, and choose a format from the Formats tab.